nachocaru/xaprb.com/content/blog/2007-04-28-mysql-conference-and-expo-2007-audio.md

 I recorded many of the sessions I attended at the conference.
 You can [download the audio files in Ogg Vorbis format][1] here.
 These files will not stay up forever &#8212; I will probably remove them after a few weeks.

 My recorder only records in mp3 format, so I was forced to crank the bitrate down pretty far to avoid ending up with gigabytes of data.
-Too bad it doesn&#8217;t record directly to Ogg Vorbis format; if it did, I could get natural-sounding voice-quality at something like 8 kB/sec.
+Too bad it doesn't record directly to Ogg Vorbis format; if it did, I could get natural-sounding voice-quality at something like 8 kB/sec.
 Anyway, it is what it is.

 Some of the files begin with a little silence, or begin partway into the talk.
-If you don&#8217;t hear anything, try skipping forward a few minutes.
+If you don't hear anything, try skipping forward a few minutes.

 **UPDATE** Kevin Burton kindly hosted an [iPod-compatible podcast of these files in mp3 format][2] (more than twice the size, but&#8230; I think he has lots of disk space and bandwidth).